xpcoffee/github-release-management/README.md

 # github-release-management
-A repo to play with release managment using github
+A repo to play with release managment using github.